-Approximately 1 in 20 people prescribed an opioid painkiller in Australia may become dependent at some point in their lives.2,3
+Approximately 1 in 20 people taking opioid painkillers may become addicted.2,3

 If you think you or someone you know may be dependent on painkillers, then you've taken the right step by looking for information here.
 We're here to help you learn about dependence, in particular to the group of painkillers called opioids, and to guide you in finding help to overcome it.

 It's important to talk to a doctor

-A doctor will be able to assess you if you may be dependent.
+A doctor will be able to assess if you may be dependent.
 If you are, your doctor will be able to help put you in touch with a counsellor or an addiction specialist in your area who understands how to treat opioid painkiller dependence.
 In some states, your doctor may be able to provide specialised treatment directly.